 Moreover, the rate of economic inequalities in Nigeria as a result of recent economic recession, has reached extreme heights and this can be justified in the daily struggles of many Nigerians.
 According to Oxfam's calculations, the amount of wealth that the richest Nigerian can earn on daily basis is enough to raise about 2 million Nigerians out of poverty for more than one year.
 Income inequality as calculated by the Gini Index, developed from 40% in 2003 to 43% in 2009.
 This situation is very terrible among salary earners especially those in civil service.
-Most salary earners in Nigeria are not receiving enough money to satisfy their expenses which may force them to engage in corrupt practices.12 As survival of most public officials depends on their monthly salary, and most of them need to take care of their household expenses, relying solely on their salaries may not be enough, hence the intention to engage in corrupt deeds.
+Most salary earners in Nigeria are not receiving enough money to satisfy their expenses which may force them to engage in corrupt practices.
+As survival of most public officials depends on their monthly salary, and most of them need to take care of their household expenses, relying solely on their salaries may not be enough, hence the intention to engage in corrupt deeds.
 Many public employees will prefer to participate in other sources of incomes especially because the economy is not favourable.
+Inflation, which can be defined, according to Meriam Webster dictionary, as "a continuing rise in the general price level usually attributed to an increase in the volume of money and credit relative to available goods and services," has also been identified as capable of influencing corruption in Nigeria.
+It can be noted that corruption could be implicitly influenced by inflation because surge in inflation may go a long way in decreasing investment and economic growth.
+The inflation rate was adjudged to be 12.82% as at August 2020 with strong effect on price of food commodities.
+The SB Morgen 2018 report found that only 37% of Nigerians had any discretionary income after expenditure on food.
+The implication of this therefore will be strong pressure on the workers to engage in various corrupt activities in their various work places that will enable them have access to higher income that will in turn enhance their standard of living.